Occupational Therapy (OT)

 Students learn basic principles of occupational science, foundational to understanding the role of human occupation in health and participation in life and an intuitive understanding of these processes.
 It engages students in both the in-depth study of occupation and active participation in occupation, while requiring deep reflection and peer discussion to integrate these two components.
 Instructor permission required.

-OT 4442 Occupational Performance Laboratory: 1 semester hour.
+OT 4442 Occupational Performance Lab: 1 semester hour.

 OT 4481 Fieldwork Seminar 1: Intro to Fieldwork: 1 semester hour.